atharv146/to-do-list-/README.md

-# to-do-list-
+# to-do-list
+1. basic python
-short to do list
+2. short to do list